mjg0/LifeGame.jl/README.md

 - Allowing for infinite grids by dynamically creating extra grids when cells cross into unmapped regions would be interesting, but [Hashlife](https://en.wikipedia.org/wiki/Hashlife) is probably a better choice for such use cases.

 - This style of implementation is amenable to GPU acceleration.

+- A sparse algorithm that actually works could be worthwhile

 **Issues and pull requests are welcome!**